davea0511/IV-Drip-Blips/README.md

 # IV-Drip-Blips
-Mobile App that demonstrates a desired intravenous drip-rate, which can be compared to the actual drip-rate in order to reduce error and thereby save lives.
+Mobile App that quickly demonstrates a desired intravenous drip-rate, which can be compared to the actual drip-rate in order to reduce error and thereby save lives.

 # SPECIAL NOTE ABOUT BEING SAFETY-MINDED WHEN USING THIS CODE
 The intent of this app is to reduce hospital mistakes (see "PURPOSE" below), and thereby save lives.
 It is offered under the MIT license in order to encourage wide use of this code *HOWEVER* there are specific safety reasons for designing it the PROGRAM FLOW (see below) in a way that might seem inefficient (for example, by not having a default drips/ml rate).
 So, PLEASE DO NOT change the core methodology (see PROGRAM FLOW below) that might open the door for more hospital errors.
 Please be cognizant about how any change you make might result in more hospital errors, thereby reducing the original purpose of this code.